Moduli spaces of sextic curves with simple singularities and their compactifications: More Explicit Characterization of Lattices

 \subsection{A Topological Lemma}

-We first state a general lemma for branched double covers of smooth manifolds.
-Let $p\colon X\to S$ be a double cover and the branched locus be the disjoint union of submanifolds $C_1,\cdots,C_l$ of $S$ of real codimension two.
-Then $X$ and $S$ are smooth.
+We begin with a general lemma for branched double covers of smooth real $4$-manifolds.
+Let $p\colon X\to S$ be a double cover with branched locus given by the disjoint union of smooth submanifolds $C_1,\cdots,C_l \subset S$ of real codimension two.
 Denote by $\iota$ the deck transformation of $p$.
 Let $H^2(X,\ZZ)^\iota$ be the fixed sublattice of the induced action of $\iota$ on $H^2(X,\ZZ)$.
+Assume that both $H_1(X,\ZZ)$ and $H_1(S,\ZZ)$ are torsion free.
+In particular, any simply connected closed $4$-manifold satisfies the condition.